Succession planning: preparing for future success

 Talent mapping and search

 It’s not always possible to identify flight risks in advance, especially when you’re first beginning your succession planning activity.
 We can help to find excellent external candidates to replace those who have left.
 Our service is both quick and cost-effective, especially for senior roles.
-Our clients make significant cost savings against traditional recruitment agency costs as we do not charge placement fees and nor do we charge as a percentage of the salary package.
+Our clients achieve significant cost savings compared to traditional recruitment agency costs, as we do not charge placement fees or a percentage of the salary package.
+Instead, we work on a flat project fee, often saving tens of thousands versus traditional methods.

-To find out more, please contact us on 0191 691 5600 or email hello@talentinsightgroup.co.uk for a no-obligation conversation.
+To find out more, please contact us here or email hello@talentinsightgroup.co.uk for a no-obligation conversation.